blawson69/Versus/README.md

 ### Points
 A **points** based contest is where the contestants must be the first to reach a certain number of points.
 Think of Ping Pong or Racketball, to name a few games.
 You set the number of points a contestant must reach to win the game, and can optionally set a [margin](#margin) by which they must win.
 The default point cap is 11, but keep in mind that the number of rounds played could be more than double that, especially if using a high margin.

+## Cheats
+A "cheat" is an extra modifier added to a contestant's die roll.
+This can be added during setup to accommodate for a feat, magic item, or other features that would normally affect the die roll for the particular skill or attribute being used.
+During the contest itself, this can also be used to affect outcomes due to bystander interference, environmental changes, GM-permitted cheating, etc. as the game progresses.
+Each round gives an opportunity to modify the cheat for either contestant whenever the "Next Round" button is displayed.

 ## Rounds
 When you create an [opposing](#opposing) contest, you can set the number of rounds to play.
 The default is 5.
 It is advisable to provide an odd number to help avoid ties.
 However, there is a toggle in the game setup to provide tie breaker rounds whenever needed.